OPS-E2E-PPE/PowerShell-Docs/reference/7.1/Microsoft.PowerShell.Core/Import-Module.md

 ### -MinimumVersion

 Specifies a minimum version.
-This cmdlet imports only a version of the module that is greater than or equal to the specified value.
+This cmdlet imports only a version of the module that's greater than or equal to the specified value.
 Use the **MinimumVersion** parameter name or its alias, **Version**.
 If no version qualifies, `Import-Module` generates an error.